General Social Agents: Predicting behavior in novel strategic games

 \subsection{Validation using game variants}

-To validate these \persona{s}, we elicit their response distributions to the costless and cycle versions of the game.
-Both games maintain the fundamental requirement of similar but distinct data-generating processes.
+To validate these agent sets, we elicit their response distributions to the costless and cycle versions of the game.
+Both games maintain our fundamental requirement of similar but distinct data-generating processes.
 They involve reasoning well-explained by level-$k$ thinking, but feature payoff structures and incentives that differ from those of the basic game.
-For these human response distributions (previously shown in Table~\ref{tab:AR_results}), the forward KL-divergence between the basic and costless game is $\KlBasicCostlessHuman$, and between the basic and cycle game is $\KlBasicCycleHuman.00$.
+Most important, humans do not play these games in the same way as the basic version.
+The forward KL divergence between the basic and costless game is $\KlBasicCostlessHuman$, and between the basic and cycle game is $\KlBasicCycleHuman.00$ (see Table~\ref{tab:AR_results} for the human response distributions for all three games).
 These divergences are substantial: each is more than three times larger than the divergence between the human and optimized agent distributions in the right panel of Figure~\ref{fig:compare_agents_train}.
 Accurate predictions on these distinct games would indicate that our optimized \aisub{s} capture generalizable patterns rather than merely replicating the original training scenario.

 We elicit responses from all 1,000 \aisub{s} in our optimized sample $\bm{\theta}^*$ for both the costless and cycle versions of the game.
 As a benchmark for evaluating relative performance, we also elicit responses from the baseline AI 1,000 times per game.
 Figure~\ref{fig:compare_agents_test} presents these results, comparing the empirical distributions from AR's original human experiments (black lines) with those generated by the baseline AI (red) and the optimized mixture of theory-grounded \aisub{s} (blue).